ashrestha-keymind/sitecore-container-example/README.md

 - Refer to https://doc.sitecore.com/xp/en/developers/103/developer-tools/debug-code-running-in-containers.html

 # Troubleshooting
+## Docker Destop shows an error "An unexpected error occurred" and won't start
+- Restart the machine.

 ## Docker: Port in use issue
 - The container uses the same ports as IIS (80/443).
 Make sure to stop IIS or any other applications that might be using the port.